benhook1013/space-game/PLAN.md

 - Once tests exist, run `fvm flutter test`
 - Use `flutter_test` for widget tests and `flame_test` for component/system tests
   once tests are added
+- Cover object pools with unit tests to ensure instances are reused
 - Manual testing for now; automate later under `test/`
 - Use `PLAYTEST_CHECKLIST.md`, `MANUAL_TESTING.md`, and optional `playtest_logs/`
 - Follow `AGENTS.md` conventions when contributing